kandykan/kandykan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a translator and a linguist.
 I translate from Mandarin Chinese (and sometimes French) into English.
-My areas of specialty in translation include video game localization and literature.
+My areas of specialty include video game localization &mdash; specifically dialogue writing &mdash; and literature.

 I have also done computational linguistic research at CMU's [Language Technologies Institute](https://www.lti.cs.cmu.edu/), the machine translation start-up [Unbabel](https://unbabel.com), and [ÉTS Montréal](https://www.etsmtl.ca).